skofic/environmental-services/notes/README.md

 }
 ```

-You may have noticed that there are a more fields in the view than those shown in the example: this is because there are several types of datasets, each having some specific fields.
+You may have noticed that there are more fields in the view than those shown in the example: this is because there are *several types of datasets*, each having some specific fields.
+The datasets featured in *this database* reference *external databases*, while *other datasets* represent the project *characterisation data* and are *stored* in *another database*.

 ## Installation